 Although Ruysdael lived and worked in Haarlem throughout his life, his paintings, which depict views of various cities, including Alkmaar, Arnhem, Dordrecht, Leiden, Nijmegen, Rhenen, and Utrecht, suggest that he made several trips throughout the Netherlands.
-Along with Pieter Molijn (1595–1661) and Jan van Goyen (1596–1656), Ruysdael became one of the leading landscape painters of his generation, ushering in the remarkable “tonal” landscapes that are the hallmark of early Dutch realism.
+Along with Pieter Molijn (Dutch, 1595 - 1661) and Jan van Goyen (Dutch, 1596 - 1656), Ruysdael became one of the leading landscape painters of his generation, ushering in the remarkable “tonal” landscapes that are the hallmark of early Dutch realism.
 He often depicted river views, in which light and atmosphere pervade the scene.
-His paintings of the 1640s helped lay the foundation for the “classical” period of Dutch landscape painting that followed, led by a generation of artists that included his nephew Jacob van Ruisdael, Meindert Hobbema (1638–1709), and Aelbert Cuyp (1620–1691).
+His paintings of the 1640s helped lay the foundation for the “classical” period of Dutch landscape painting that followed, led by a generation of artists that included his nephew Jacob van Ruisdael, Meindert Hobbema (Dutch, 1638 - 1709), and Aelbert Cuyp (Dutch, 1620 - 1691).
 Aside from his river views and landscapes, Ruysdael also painted seascapes and still lifes.
 He died on November 3, 1670, and was buried in Haarlem’s Saint Bavo’s Church.

-Whether the De Gooyer family had owned this estate at one point, however, is unclear.
+The De Gooyer family may have been tenants of one of the houses on the Ruysdael estate.
 See Neeltje Köhler and Pieter Biesboer, Painting in Haarlem 1500–1850: The Collection of the Frans Hals Museum (Ghent, 2006), 291, note 4.

 Jacob was the only member of the family to spell his name differently.